Tenshock/observability-102-trainings/README.md

 4. Make sure everything works with a little `curl`.
 5. For the web API
     1. Instrument the ASP .NET framework for metrics.
-    2. **Add a custom metric on the `hello-world` endpoint. <- YOU ARE HERE** ✅
+    2. Add a custom metric on the `hello-world` endpoint.
-    3. Instrument the ASP .NET framework for tracing.
+    3. **Instrument the ASP .NET framework for tracing. <- YOU ARE HERE** ✅
     4. Add a custom span wrapping `SayHi` call.
 6. For the Class Library
     1. Add one log on `SayHi` following the `ILogger` interface.
 Run the app, see the console output with your new log.